Transit pass: Europe

-France

 Germany

 A "semester ticket" is a student transit pass issued by universities and Fachhochschulen in Germany allowing students to travel on the buses, trams, subways, and local trains of the school's home city.
 The cost of the semester ticket is included in the university's student fees, and it can be used in the state where the university is situated.
 The ticket is valid for transit on the subway (U-Bahn), suburban trains (S-Bahn), street trams, and buses in that state, but is not valid on Intercity-Express trains.

 Lithuania

 In Vilnius, Lithuania, a travel card is used for the public transport.

 Denmark

-In Denmark there is a universal travelcard called "rejsekort" which works in all trains, busses and metroes in the entire country.
+In Denmark there is a universal travelcard called "rejsekort" which is valid all trains, buses and light rail in the country, as well as the Øresundståg to Malmö.

 Norway

 Travel card systems are used in most of the local public transport in Norway.
 In the counties of Oslo and Akershus, reisekort (meaning simply "travel card", formerly Flexus) is used for the T-bane (Metro), tramway and the Municipal bus system.
 In Sør-Trøndelag, t:kort (meaning "t:card") is used.
 In Rogaland, Kolumbuskort (meaning "Kolumbus card") is used.
 In Hordaland, Skysskortet (meaning "Skyss card") is used.
 In addition, several other counties use similar travel card systems.